 7. Interior lighting

-Plan to prep in your butler’s pantry?
+Plan to prepare food in your butler’s pantry?
 A few downlights under your overhead cabinets will create practical task lighting.
 And if you tend to enter your butler’s pantry with your hands full a lot of the time, you may find a light is an everyday lifesaver.

-Practical task lighting in your butler’s pantry will create the perfect prep station, particularly if it’s a smaller area with little to no natural light.
-Consider directional spotlights under shelves to maximise visibility.
+Practical task lighting in your butler’s pantry will create the perfect preparation station, particularly if it’s a smaller area with little to no natural light.
+Consider directional spotlights under shelves to maximise visibility and your pantry cupboard organisation.
 Featured here: Langholm, Newhaven Estate, Tarneit.

-Renovating or building a home?
+These seven steps are some of the best ways to organise your pantry and are key to getting the best out of your kitchen storage.
+So if you're renovating or building a new home?
 You’ll find all the inspiration you need at our Carlisle display homes, which boast practical and beautifully appointed butler’s pantries, plus loads of innovative pantry storage ideas.